FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_userLimits/t_st_userLimits.md

     "title": "Manage user limits",
     "linkTitle": "Manage user limits",
     "weight": "270"
 }Use the *User Limits* pane of the *Access Rules* page to add, enable, disable, reorder, or delete user limits.
-Using user limits, you can set the maximum number of users who can log in to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> for each user class.
+Using user limits, you can set the maximum number of users who can log in to {{< SecureTransport/componentshortname  >}} for each user class.
 You can also specify the days and time the limit is in effect.

 The following topics provide how-to instructions for managing user limits: